BleachDev/mcosm/README.md

 * If it successfully downloaded, you can click on the ```Start``` button to start building *(you don't have to be in the chunks its building in for it to build)*

+**Important:**
+When using the mod in a Terra121 world, turn the map direction to upright and BTE projecttion!
+Also turn off roads and building outlines for the best result!

 ## Contributing

 If you want to contribute: